CompassPHS/tortoise/README.md

 ## Auto retrying and throttling

-There are a few methods available for controlling continuous failures, all are optional. `failTimeout` and `retryTimeout` do nothing if `failThreshold` is not set
+There are a few methods available for controlling continuous failures, all are optional. `failSpan` and `retryTimeout` do nothing if `failThreshold` is not set

 default behavior (not setting) of `failThreshold` is no failure handling